AgentBluenote/Mozilla/css/introduction-to-css/fundamental-css-comprehension-finished/marking-guide.md

 ##Taking care of the provided selectors and rulesets

 <dl>
-<dt>"look at the four selectors, and calculate the specificity weight for each one."
+<dt>"look at the four selectors, and calculate the specificity for each one."
 (2 marks)</dt>
-<dd>The correct weights for each one are as follows (half a mark each):
+<dd>The correct specificity for each one is as follows (half a mark each):
   <ul>
     <li>0012</li>
     <li>0011</li>